 High expectations for all students: All children will be literate –read, write, listen, and speak—in English and Spanish.
 Students will use prior knowledge and personal experience as well as knowledge about language to construct meaning from what they’ve read.
 They will write across a variety of genres for the purpose of learning how to write, demonstrate knowledge, and for real-life purposes and audiences.
 They will use oral language skills to communicate effectively to a variety of audiences.

-Technology: allows every child access to technology through 1 to 1 access to computer devices for students.
+Technology: LALPA allows every child access to technology through 1 to 1 access to computer devices for students.
 Through technology, students access, organize, analyze, and draw conclusions about information and data.
 It also is a tool for research and presentation for student projects.
-Every child in kinder through 2nd have access to iPads and 3rd-5th make use of Apple laptops.
+Every child in kinder through 2nd grade have access to iPads and 3rd-5th graders make use of Apple laptops.
+Please note that access to iPads and laptops will be predicated upon execution of the Acceptable Use Agreement.
+A copy of this agreement is located in the back of this Handbook.

+Availability of Prospectus

+Upon request, the Charter School will make available to any parent or legal guardian, a school prospectus, which shall include the curriculum, including titles, descriptions, and instructional aims of every course offered.
+Please note that, pursuant to law, the Charter School may charge for the prospectus in an amount not to exceed the cost of duplication.

 State Testing